Coronavirus (COVID-19): change to service

 There are guided walks and a busy events programme throughout the year.
 Use our map to find out where Stour valley and our other parks and nature reserves are.
 Visit our Facebook page or our website for updates.

-Discover the new Visitor Centre
+Discover the Visitor Centre

-Our new Kingfisher Barn Visitor Centre is the gateway to the Stour Valley Nature Reserve.
+Kingfisher Barn Visitor Centre is the gateway to the Stour Valley Nature Reserve.
 The Visitor Centre is next to the car park at Granby Road (the postcode is BH9 3NZ).

 Kingfisher Barn opened in May 2016 and is run in a partnership between BCP Council and the Bournemouth Parks Foundation.